Warren caps remarkable day with third individual recordJune 13, 2015

 David Warren set his third British record in as many sessions to cap a remarkable day at the 2015 British Masters and Senior Age Group Championships in Manchester.

-The Otter swimmer had already lowered two of his own British 40-44 Yrs records in the 200m Free and 200m IM in the opening two sessions, but he set his name to a new event with gold in the 100m Freestyle in the final session on day two, touching in 55.09 to equal Ian Jeffrey’s British marker.
+The Otter swimmer had already lowered two of his own British 40-44 Yrs records in the 200m Free and 200m IM in the opening two sessions.
+But he set his name to a new event with gold in the 100m Freestyle in the final session on day two.
+He touched in 55.09 to equal Ian Jeffrey’s British marker.

 Chesterfield’s Ben Harkin returned to win gold in a British record for the second successive session, winning the 35-39 Yrs 100m Freestyle in 53.37 to add to his 50m Fly title from session five.